-This article is from TOS Vol. 2, No. 3.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 2, No. 3.

 It seems that every generation has its Shylock—a despised financier blamed for the economic problems of his day.
 A couple of decades ago it was Michael Milken and his “junk” bonds.
 Today it is the mortgage bankers who, over the past few years, lent billions of dollars to home buyers—hundreds of thousands of whom are now delinquent or in default on their loans.
 This “sub-prime mortgage crisis” is negatively affecting the broader financial markets and the economy as a whole.
 The villains, we are told, are not the borrowers—who took out loans they could not afford to pay back—but the moneylenders—who either deceived the borrowers or should have known better than to make the loans in the first place.
 And, we are told, the way to prevent such problems in the future is to clamp down on moneylenders and their industries; thus, investigations, criminal prosecutions, and heavier regulations on bankers are in order.

 Of course, government policy for decades has been to encourage lenders to provide mortgage loans to lower-income families, and when mortgage brokers have refused to make such loans, they have been accused of “discrimination.”
 But now that many borrowers are in a bind, politicians are seeking to lash and leash the lenders.